christiskatsouris/Introduction-Matlab/README.md

 ```

 By plotting the error sequence we can observe that the disturbance term follows the covariance stationarity condition.
+Further formal statistical hypothesis testing can be applied in order to evaluate various econometric assumptions regarding the error term or the residual term from a fitted regression model.

 ## Example 4